EricSites/ng2-localstorage/README.md

 This little Angular2/typescript decorator makes it super easy to save and restore *automatically* a variable state in your directive (class property) using HTML5' LocalStorage.

-## Seeking new maintainer

-This project is not maintained.
-Please consider taking it over.
-More information at https://github.com/open-source-chest/take-it-over.

 ## Use

 1. Download the library using npm or github: `npm install --save angular2-localstorage`
 2. Import the WebStorageModule in your app module:

     ```typescript
     import {Component} from "angular2/core";
     import {WebStorageModule, LocalStorageService} from "angular2-localstorage";